 Can Tides Edge Detox Bring Me Back From The Edge Of Alcoholism?

 Tides Edge Detox offers a comprehensive, accredited treatment program that focuses on the detoxification of adults only.
 Many people feel they can handle their alcohol use on their own.
 This is the biggest misconception about Alcohol Use Disorder.
 Alcohol is taking control of your life, and you cannot handle it alone.
 We are here to help you.
-We not only treat alcohol addiction.
-We also treat the addiction to prescription drugs as well as illicit street drugs.
+We treat not only alcohol addiction but also addiction to prescription drugs as well as illicit street drugs.
 Here is a shortlist of some of the programming choices we offer:

 - Opiate Addiction Detox Center